Call for Submissions (General & Student)

 -

-For the student competition only, a PDF copy of your poster must be sent to the judging coordinator by email (instructions to follow) approximately 1 week prior to the conference (deadline to be sent upon acceptance) so judges can review poster content in advance.
+For the student competition only, a PDF copy of your poster must be sent to the judging coordinator by email (instructions to follow) approximately 10 days prior to the conference (deadline to be sent upon acceptance) so judges can review poster content in advance.
 Failure to submit a copy of your poster by this time will result in disqualification from the competition.

 -